brainstem-org/brainstem_support/docs/restapi/stem/project.md

                 "is_owner": <boolean>
             }
 ```

-- **groups:** dictionary where each entry has the following structure
+Each entry of in the `groups` dictionary must follow the following structure:

 ```
 "<group_name>": {